-My research is supported by NSF, EOARD and The Simons Foundation.
+My research is currently supported by ONR, NSF, The Simons Foundation, and Amazon.
+Previously it was supported by EOARD.

 Graph neural networks